 I wrote last week about a bill pending in the Maryland House of Delegates that would authorize punitive damages against drunk drivers who caused “injury or wrongful death while operating a motor vehicle.”
 For whatever reason, the House of Delegates Judiciary Committee rejected the bill which means it is not happening.

 I wrote this post originally in 2012.
 In 2018, this bill keeps getting held up.
-Last year, Senator Bobby Zurkin and other sponsored a bill that would allow for puntive damages if the drunk in question caused physical injury or death while driving with a BAC of .15, nearly twice the legal limit.
+Last year, Senator Bobby Zurkin and others sponsored a bill that would allow for punitive damages if the drunk in question caused physical injury or death while driving with a BAC of .15, nearly twice the legal limit.
 The burden of proof would be higher — clear and convincing evidence — making the burden higher for plaintiffs.
 But the bill failed once again.

 So the law in Maryland is that victims still cannot get punitive damage against a drunk driver no matter how drunk that driver was or how many people he harmed.

 Who opposes punishing drunk drivers?
 State Farm.
 Their representative told Maryland legislatures that the punishment of drunk drivers is the province of the criminal justice system.
 I guess this view is based on the fact that the criminal system is doing such a good job as it is of deterring drunks, right?
 I mean, approximately 130 people in Maryland die every year from drunk drivers.

 State Farm further argues that State Farm and other insurance companies will be required to pay more because automobile insurance companies would rather settle than risk a court-ordered award.

 So State Farm wants to protect its drunk drivers?
 That is a choice it could make.
 Or it could just defend the case on liability and let the drunk driver pick up the tab on the punitive damages.
 This is the very purpose of punitive damages.